ckswilliams/modOpenREM/docs/charts.rst

 Bar charts can be plotted with a series per x-ray system (figure 4).
 This can be toggled using the `Plot a series per system` checkbox in the `Chart options`.

+Clicking the left-hand mouse button on the chart background and dragging left or right selects part of the series.
+Releasing the mouse button zooms in on this selection.
+A ``Reset zoom`` button appears when zoomed in: clicking this resets the chart so that the full series can be seen again.
+The zoom feature works on both the main series and the histograms.
+The zooming can be useful when there is a category on the chart that has a very low value compared to others.
+Zooming in on this category will enable the low values to be seen, as the chart rescales the y-axis after the zoom.

 .. figure:: img/ChartCTMeanDLPperSystem.png
    :figwidth: 50%
    :align: right